QUARTERLY UPDATE

 Please pray:

-• That the seminary refurbishment will be completed in time for the start of the academic year.
+that the seminary refurbishment will be completed in time for the start of the academic year;

-• That the student accommodation project will be completed in time for January 2027.
+that the student accommodation project will be completed in time for January 2027;

-• That God would provide the funds needed to refurbish the remaining student property.
+that God would provide the funds needed to refurbish the remaining student property.

-GROWING OUR NORTHERN HUB
+ESTABLISHING A NORTHERN HUB

 Please pray:

-• That the Northern Hub would become a vibrant community for theological training and fellowship.
+that the Northern Hub would become a vibrant community for theological training and fellowship;

-• That churches across the North East would continue to partner with us in training future ministers.
+that churches across the North East would continue to partner with us in training future ministers;

-• That God would raise up students who can benefit from this growing ministry.
+that God would raise up students who can benefit from this growing ministry.

 We remain deeply thankful for the generosity of God's people.
 Your support enables us to train men for gospel ministry and expand opportunities for theological education.